-The Murphy Institute’s LEAP to Teacher program (LTT) at Queens College provides a wide range of free support services to help our participants succeed academically and to accomplish their career objectives.
-The LEAP to Teacher program was started in conjunction with the Department of Education, the United Federation of Teachers and the City University of New York.
-Keep in mind, however, that you do not have to be pursuing a teaching career to participate in this program.
-A career change is another option to consider as you plan to pursue a Bachelor’s or Master’s degree; we can serve as your support system to accomplish your goals.
+The Murphy Institute’s LEAP to Teacher program (LTT) at Queens College provides a wide range of free support services to help school and daycare workers succeed academically and to accomplish their career objectives.
+Please note, that you do not have to be pursuing a teaching career to participate in this program.
+A career change is another option to consider as you plan to pursue a Bachelor’s or Master’s degree. we can serve as your support system to accomplish your goals.

 Contact